Ali-Jahromi/Certificate_Parsing_MPI/README.md

 ## TODO
-* Reading multiple certificates from a single file
+* Reading multiple certificates from each file
+* Extracting other certificate parameters from certificates
+* Write the extracted parameters in output files